 Except as provided herein, neither party shall assign a Transaction without the prior written consent of the other, which consent may not be unreasonably withheld or delayed, save that either party may so assign to an affiliate without such consent.
-In this Clause 16.2 affiliate means with respect to a party, any entity controlled directly or indirectly by that party, or any entity that controls directly or indirectly that party, or any entity directly or indirectly under the same control as that party; control means ownership of more than 50% of the voting power of a party or entity; control shall be deemed to exist through (i) direct or indirect ownership of 50% or more of the nominal value of the equity or the issued share capital or of 50% or more of the shares or equity entitling the holders thereof to vote for an appointment of directors or persons performing similar functions, or (ii) the right by any other means to appoint directors or persons performing similar functions, who have a majority vote.
+In this Clause 13.4 affiliate means with respect to a party, any entity controlled directly or indirectly by that party, or any entity that controls directly or indirectly that party, or any entity directly or indirectly under the same control as that party; control means ownership of more than 50% of the voting power of a party or entity; control shall be deemed to exist through (i) direct or indirect ownership of 50% or more of the nominal value of the equity or the issued share capital or of 50% or more of the shares or equity entitling the holders thereof to vote for an appointment of directors or persons performing similar functions, or (ii) the right by any other means to appoint directors or persons performing similar functions, who have a majority vote.

-When Enron is Seller -
+[Neither Party shall have the right to cancel the Transaction without the consent of the other Party which, if given, may be given on any terms that the requesting Party thinks fit in its absolute discretion and which shall in any event include the condition that the requesting Party shall indemnify the other Party against any loss, cost, liability, claim or damage which the other Party incurs or suffers arising out of or in connection with such cancellation.
+No such cancellation shall be effective unless agreed to in writing by an authorised representative of the other Party.]

-Buyer shall have no right to cancel the Transaction without the consent of Seller which, if given, may be given on any terms that Seller thinks fit in its absolute discretion and which shall in any event include the condition that Buyer shall indemnify Seller against any loss, cost, liability, claim or damage which Seller incurs or suffers arising out of or in connection with such cancellation.
-No such cancellation shall be effective unless agreed to in writing by an authorised representative of Seller.
+[If, at any time after a Transaction is entered into, new Laws and Regulations (as defined below) come into effect or existing Laws and Regulations are amended, which individually or collectively have an adverse economic effect upon Seller or Seller’s suppliers, then Seller shall be entitled to notify Buyer that it desires in good faith to renegotiate the price and/or other material terms or conditions of a Transaction, stating the new or changed Laws and Regulations upon which its renegotiation request is based and the terms upon which it is willing to continue to perform with respect to deliveries not yet made.
+If the Parties do not reach agreement within thirty (30) days after the date of Seller’s renegotiation request, then Seller shall have the option of terminating the Transaction by giving notice to Buyer in writing; provided, however, that such termination shall not relieve either Party of any liabilities or obligations that accrued prior thereto, including, without limitation, the obligation to pay any amounts due to the other Party For the purpose of a Transaction, the term “Laws and Regulations” shall mean the applicable treaties, statutes, rules, regulations, decrees, ordinances, licences, permits, compliance requirements, decisions, orders, directives, and agreements of, and/or concessions and arrangements with any, Governmental Authority.]

-If, at any time after a Transaction is entered into, new Laws and Regulations (as defined below) come into effect or existing Laws and Regulations are amended, which individually or collectively have an adverse economic effect upon Seller or Seller’s suppliers, then Seller shall be entitled to notify Buyer that it desires in good faith to renegotiate the price and/or other material terms or conditions of a Transaction, stating the new or changed Laws and Regulations upon which its renegotiation request is based and the terms upon which it is willing to continue to perform with respect to deliveries not yet made.
-If the Parties do not reach agreement within thirty (30) days after the date of Seller’s renegotiation request, then Seller shall have the option of terminating the Transaction by giving notice to Buyer in writing; provided, however, that such termination shall not relieve either Party of any liabilities or obligations that accrued prior thereto, including, without limitation, the obligation to pay any amounts due to the other Party For the purpose of a Transaction, the term “Laws and Regulations” shall mean the applicable treaties, statutes, rules, regulations, decrees, ordinances, licences, permits, compliance requirements, decisions, orders, directives, and agreements of, and/or concessions and arrangements with any, Governmental Authority.Full particulars of any claim by Buyer of whatsoever nature arising out of or relating to a Transaction shall be notified in writing to Seller within twenty-one (21) days after Delivery.
-If Buyer fails to comply with the time limit set out above, Buyer’s claim shall be deemed waived and absolutely barred.
-If requested by Seller, Seller shall be given an opportunity to inspect the Goods and investigate any complaint before any use of or alteration to or interference with the Goods.
+[Full particulars of any claim by one party of whatsoever nature arising out of or relating to a Transaction shall be notified in writing to the other party within twenty-one (21) days after Delivery.
+If the other party claiming fails to comply with the time limit set out above, that party’s claim shall be deemed waived and absolutely barred.]

 Legal Provisions